lesgreys/deepASL/dailyjournal.md

 - Corrected several issues/errors I had in my code, I was passing in the wrong directory for my testing generator object.
 Explaining why my val_accuracy was same when fitting and evaluating.
 - Had to work through undertanding how to aggregate all my labels from test_generator_object in same order that I was predicting so I can build a confusion matrix.
 The test_gen_object is a tuple of (x, y) where x=images, y=label but y is an mxn array of m=batch_size and n=classes (it's a one hot encoding for each row).
 - After re-running model the accuracy has fluctuated between 96-98%, no hyperparameters have been changed.
+- uploaded a new dataset into AWS took an extremely long time, would like to load up an EC2 and run my currenty model over the new dataset.
+I'm assuming model will do very poorly due to the images it was trained on.
+- spent a large portion of the day organizing all my scripts and creating a better framework for future processing of this project.
+Seperating scripts by functionality.

+**DAY 3:**
+Commits:

+GOALS:
+- spin up EC2 on AWS
+- test a second model with some augmentation
+- Load a new dataset into my model